jeftegoes/AwsOverview/AWS RDS.md

 | Low latency read replica         | Openwhisk                                                 |
 | Higher IOPS cost                 |                                                           |
 | Better cost-to-performance ratio |                                                           |

+# 6. CloudFormation

+- `RDS::DBInstance`
+  - `EngineVersion`- The version number of the database engine to use.
+  - `AutoMinorVersionUpgrade` - A value that indicates whether minor engine upgrades are applied automatically to the DB instance during the maintenance window.
+    - By default, minor engine upgrades are applied automatically.
+  - `AllowMajorVersionUpgrade` - A value that indicates whether major version upgrades are allowed.
+    - Changing this parameter doesn't result in an outage and the change is asynchronously applied as soon as possible.